 However, it is easy to spot errors and gaps in everyday life – be it health care or environmental degradation – but very few have the courage to make a difference.
 A combination of compassion and action makes a moral and inspiring change in this world.
 Investing and starting a business in ambulance services will not only be an act of humanitarian responsibility but also a great financial reap for what is sowed.

 Every business needs opportunity and the field of Emergency Medical Services is lush with it.
-Not only does one fulfil a humanitarian responsibility to help others via this industry/profession, but there is also an opportunity to be an entrepreneur, working towards a social cause.
+Not only does one fulfill a humanitarian responsibility to help others via this industry/profession, but there is also an opportunity to be an entrepreneur, working towards a social cause.
 A few years ago in 2007, the giant Acumen – seeded by Cisco Systems Foundation – made investments in private organisations that worked in the emergency services field, including ZHL.
 Today, Ziqitza Health care Ltd. (ZHL) has served millions of people through its services across states.
-Not only do these ambulances ensure quick transit time, but also have well-resourced and trained professionals on board, apart from a range of other provisions (article to be linked).
+Not only do these ambulances ensure quick transit time, but also have well-resourced and trained professionals on board, apart from a range of other provisions.

 At the initial stages, investing in the ambulance industry may seem a no-returns game.
 Techniques of generating a sustainable business, via tiered pricing – that charges more for the rich and less/free for the poor.
 Based on if they choose a private or a government hospital, the pricing differs.
 Although it may not be an extremely precise measuring scale, it is a fairly balanced way of differentiating economic backgrounds of customers.